iann0036/tf-cfn-provider/docs/providers/aws/DbClusterSnapshot.md

 # Terraform::AWS::DbClusterSnapshot

 Manages a RDS database cluster snapshot for Aurora clusters.
-For managing RDS database instance snapshots, see the [`aws_db_snapshot` resource](/docs/providers/aws/r/db_snapshot.html).
+For managing RDS database instance snapshots, see the [`Terraform::AWS::DbSnapshot` resource](/docs/providers/aws/r/db_snapshot.html).

 ## Properties

-TBC
+`DbClusterIdentifier` - (Required) The DB Cluster Identifier from which to take the snapshot.

+`DbClusterSnapshotIdentifier` - (Required) The Identifier for the snapshot.

 ## Return Values